6 Best Cameras and Lighting for Tattoo Artists in 2023

 Besides this, the camera achieves excellent colors.

-It also comes with environmental sealing — to protect it from rain and cold —, 2 SD card slots and a headphone port.
+It also comes with environmental sealing — to protect it from rain and cold —, 2 SD card slots, and a headphone port.

 So if you have the budget for it, you can’t go wrong with it.

-It looks like for this year, Fujifilm will continue to be one of the best APS-C brands for photography thanks to this camera.
+It looks like this year, Fujifilm will continue to be one of the best APS-C brands for photography thanks to this camera.

 SensorAPS-C